-The F1 Score is the weighted average of Precision and Recall.
+\item F1 Score: The F1 Score is the weighted average of Precision and Recall.
 This score takes both false positives and false negatives into account.
-It is particularly useful when the class distribution is uneven.
+Given the long-tail issue in the data, we selected the micro F1 score as the evaluation metric, it is particularly useful when the class distribution is uneven.

-The F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.